Pla d'Adet

-Pla d'Adet or Saint-Lary 1700 is a ski resort in the French Pyrenees, in the department of Hautes-Pyrénées, and the region Midi-Pyrénées.
+Pla d'Adet or Saint-Lary 1700 is a ski resort in the French Pyrenees, in the department of Hautes-Pyrénées, and the Occitania region.
 The resort is situated above the village of Saint-Lary-Soulan, at an altitude of 1680 m.
 The climb to the ski station is frequently used as a stage finish in the Tour de France cycle race.